VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 The input files
 ---------------

-The first input file is for the system, which tells :code:`VPLANET` what bodies are in the simulation and sets some configuration options.
+The first input file is for the system, which tells :code:`VPLanet` what bodies are in the simulation and sets some configuration options.
 This file is usally called :code:`vpl.in`, but you can actually call it whatever you'd like: